People's Progressive Party/Civic

-The People's Progressive Party/Civic (PPP/C) is a democratic socialist, left-wing populist political party in Guyana.
-As of 2020, the party holds 33 of the 65 seats in the National Assembly and forms the government.
+The People's Progressive Party/Civic (PPP/C) is a major political party in Guyana.
+As of 2025, the party holds 36 of the 65 seats in the National Assembly and rules the government since 2020.
 It has been the ruling party in the past as well, most recently between 1992 and 2015.
-In Guyana's ethnically divided political landscape, the PPP/C is a multi-ethnic organization that is supported primarily by Indo-Guyanese people.
+In Guyana's ethnically divided political landscape, the PPP/C is a multi-ethnic organization with its base of support from the Indo-Guyanese people.